 California has introduced the exit tax on wealthy people because the tax base has diminished dramatically.
 From 2010 onwards, the state’s tax base has been approximately reduced to $24.6 billion, which by Californian standards is compelling.

 Nonetheless, many residents believe that they have missed the mark.
 Instead of addressing the pain point of the massacre, they decided to rule with an iron fist and make it more demanding for the residents.
-However, the exit tax only affects the richest residents, but it does not look good or set a good impression of what is about to happen.
+However, the exit tax only affects the wealthiest residents, but it does not look good or set a good impression of what is about to happen.

-How much is California’s Exit Tax?
+How much is California’s exit tax?

 The one warning is that there is no Californian exit tax on real estate, but if real estate is within the state borderlines, it will still be taxed under the Californian Revenue Tax Code § 17591.

-Who has to Pay California Taxes?
+Who has to pay California taxes?

 How Does California Regulate Residency?

-• Location of the resident’s largest residential property
+- Location of the resident’s largest residential property

-• Where are the resident’s children going to school
+- Where are the residents’ children going to school?

-• Where the resident claims their homeowner’s property tax dispensation
+- Where the resident claims their homeowner’s property tax dispensation

-• Resident’s credit card account statements
+- Resident’s credit card account statements

-• Residency, which is listed on a resident’s tax returns
+- Residency, which is listed on a resident’s tax returns

-• Where a resident votes
+- Where a resident votes

-• Where are the resident’s vehicle is registered
+- Where is the resident’s vehicle registered

-• Where the resident visits the doctor or a dentist
+- Where the resident visits the doctor or a dentist

-What if a Resident has already Left California?
+What if a resident has already left California?

 California uses the “source income” principle to calculate who is compelled to pay state income tax, including Bill AB 2088.